mksunny1/eventiveness/readme.md

 6. **Actribute**

-Actribute provides a more widely supported, flexible and powerful alternative to extending built-in HTML elements, exposing an using similar API.
+Actribute provides a more widely supported, flexible and powerful alternative to extending built-in HTML elements, using a similar API.

 7. **Generational**